-If the Council approves the supplemental appropriation, the adjustments shall be effective the first full pay period after the appropriation is approved.
-The adjustment may not show on the employee's pay advice for up to two full pay periods, but the adjustment will be paid retroactive to the effective date.

-- (b) All previously postponed general wage adjustments will not be paid in FY 2021. - (c) Each unit member who Is not eligible to receive a service increment funded in this agreement shall receive a \$1,000 lump sum payment in FY20.
-This payment will be made in one lump sum, by separate payment, on the same pay date as the one associated with the first full pay period after July 1, 2019.
-The lump sum payment is considered regular earnings for income, withholding, and employment tax purposes.
-The payment will not be added to the employees' base salary.
-The payment will be prorated for part time employees.
+- (a) Effective the last full pay period in June 2022, each bargaining unit member shall receive a \$1,684 general wage adjustment (GWA) increase in their base pay.
+Effective the last full pay period in June 2023, each bargaining unit member shall receive a \$4,333 GWA increase in their base pay or the dollar amount increase in base pay that County Councilmembers receive in December 2021.
+If the amount of the County Councilmembers' December 2021 statutory increase exceeds \$4,333, the County shall submit a FY23 Recommended Budget that includes the difference between the amount given to the County Councilmembers and the \$4,333 provided for in this section.
+Bargaining unit employees shall be paid a base salary pursuant to the uniform pay plan, which appears in Appendix VII of this Agreement.
+An equivalent increase shall be made to the Deputy Sheriff and Correctional Officer Uniform Salary Schedules, which appear in Appendix I and IV of this Agreement, respectively. - (b) All previously postponed general wage adjustments will not be paid in FY 2021. - (c) Each unit member whose salary is at top of grade and who is not eligible to receive a service increment funded in this agreement shall receive a \$600 lump sum payment in FY22.
+This payment will be made in one lump sum, by separate payment, on the same pay date as the one associated with the first full pay period after July 1, 2021 and a \$600 lump sum payment on the same pay date as the one associated with the first full pay period after July 1, 2022.
+The lump sum payments are considered regular earnings for income, withholding, and employment tax purposes.
+The payments will not be added to the employees' base salary.
+The payments will be prorated for part time employees as a percentage of hours in a non-overtime pay status during the period of June 7, 2020 through June 5, 2021 for the FY22 lump sum payment and the period of June 6, 2021 through June 4, 2022 for the FY23 lump sum payment as compared to a full-time employee working 2,080 hours.
 These payments are not considered "regular earnings" for retirement/life insurance purposes and employees will not receive any retirement/life insurance benefits based on these payments.
 Employees will not be required to contribute toward their retirement for this payment.